msirbu-umd/cmsc434-webapp/README.md

 [1b] If you do not have a local server, you can Download Node.js and follow the commands in set-up (below) <br />
 [2] To launch the website point your browser to http://localhost:8080/maplanding <br />
 [3] You can get to the state page by either clicking on Maryland on the main map or by pointing your browser to http://localhost:8080/Maryland_statepage.html <br />
-[4] To get to the filtering page, point your browser to http://localhost:8080/filtering.html
+[4] To get to the filtering page, you can click on Tools in the navbar or by pointing your browser to http://localhost:8080/filtering.html

 ## Libraries used